 For nearly half a century American presidents have told us we must end our dependence on imported oil.
-It is 2012 and we are more dependent than ever, with a total oil bill that has mushroomed to $700 billion a year.
+Today we are more dependent than ever, with a total oil bill that has mushroomed to over $700 billion a year.
 Half of that goes to pay for foreign petroleum.

 The “Oil Economy”